kevinAlbs/specifications/source/change-streams/change-streams.rst

 :since: 4.2

 Users can retrieve the ``documentResumeToken`` by inspecting the _id on each ``ChangeDocument``.
 But since MongoDB 4.2, aggregate and getMore responses also include a ``postBatchResumeToken``.
-Drivers use one or the other when automatically resuming, as described in resumeProcess_.
+Drivers use one or the other when automatically resuming, as described in `Resume Process`_.

 Drivers MUST expose a mechanism to retrieve the same resume token that would be used to automatically resume.
 It MUST be possible to use this mechanism after iterating every document *and* after every response to a getMore (including empty responses).
 Drivers have two options to implement this.